-Yasmin Henkesh has always had dancing in her blood.
-A dedicated performer, teacher, trainer and workshop instructor, she has over 45 years of cabaret and folkloric Middle Eastern Dance experience.
-A native of Washington D.C., she danced professionally in Paris, London and Egypt alongside Arabic superstars such as Sabah, Walid Toufiq, Ahmed Adawia, Mohammed El Aizabi, Hassan Abou al-Saoud, Khamis Henkesh, Mona Said, Shoo Shoo Amin and Sahar Hamdi.
-In Cairo, she appeared nightly at The Auberge on the Sharia al Haram (before it was burned down) and at the Holiday Inn Giza, in addition to countless weddings and private functions.
-She also studied Arabic at the American University of Cairo and researched Egyptian trance dancing.
+Yasmin Henkesh has belly dancing in her blood - and over 40 years of experience.
+As a performer, she danced professionally in Paris, London and Egypt alongside Arabic superstars Sabah, Walid Toufiq, Ahmed Adawia, Mohammed El Aizabi, Hassan Abou al-Saoud, Khamis Henkesh, Mona Said, Shoo Shoo Amin and Sahar Hamdi.
+While in Cairo she also obtained a masters degree in Arabic at the American University of Cairo and began a lifetime of research into Egyptian trance dancing.

-After returning to the Washington DC area she taught Egyptian style belly dance at Joy of Motion until she opened her own studio, Serpentine Dance, in Bethesda, Md.
-She is known for her lively, invigorating classes and widely acclaimed workshops, with their depth of research, grasp of the region’s dance history and easy-to-follow movement explanations.
+In the 1990s she returned to the Washington DC area and taught Egyptian style belly dance at Joy of Motion Dance Studio until she opened her own school, Serpentine Dance, in Bethesda, Md.
+She is known for her lively, invigorating classes and widely acclaimed workshops, with their depth of research and easy-to-follow movement explanations.

-In 2005 Yasmin created Sands of Time Music to share with her students the rich, multifaceted music she fell in love with in Egypt.
-The Henkesh Brothers, from a long line of Cairo’s Golden Era Mohammed Ali Street musicians, agreed to help and can be heard on many of her label's albums (all on Amazon).
-Sayed Henkesh also recorded many of Cairo's best folkloric artists to help preserve the genre before it disappeared forever into the amalgam of World Music.
-Yasmin wrote extensive liner notes (40 page booklets) for most of these albums, which include the history and translation of each song.
-This eventually led to her first book, Trance Dancing with the Jinn, published in 2016 by Llewellyn Worldwide.
-She is currently writing a second book for Llewellyn.
+In 2005 Yasmin created Sands of Time Music to share Egypt's rich, multifaceted music with Western audiences.
+The Henkesh Brothers, from a long line of Cairo’s Golden Era Mohammed Ali Street musicians, agreed to help and can be heard on many of her label's albums (see the store link).
+Yasmin wrote extensive liner notes for most of these albums, which eventually led to her first book, Trance Dancing with the Jinn, published in 2016.

 Serpentine Communications, Inc. | 4930 Saint Elmo Ave.
 Bethesda, MD 20814 |